raspberrypilearning/octapi-calculating-pi/en/step_4.md

 - Calculate the value of the new purple section (in this case √(2+√2) )
 - Divide this by two
-- Multiply the result by the previous answer
+- Multiply this result by the previous result

 - Let's look at the purple section in more detail.